mattermost/docs/source/install/cloud-changelog.md

  - Fixed an issue where the upload files button was positioned incorrectly.

 ### Known Issues
+ - Back bar is showing over the channel header in the Desktop App [MM-44644](https://mattermost.atlassian.net/browse/MM-44644).
+ - Post list doesn't always scroll down to show new messages [MM-44131](https://mattermost.atlassian.net/browse/MM-44131).
- - Mentions incorrectly show users as not in a channel [MM-44157](https://mattermost.atlassian.net/browse/MM-44157).
+ - Mentions incorrectly shows users as not in a channel [MM-44157](https://mattermost.atlassian.net/browse/MM-44157).
  - Channel switcher does not show cross team unreads on refresh [MM-44073](https://mattermost.atlassian.net/browse/MM-44073).
  - System Roles shows **License** and **Environment** as possible permissions, but they are always hidden in Cloud.